mounikaperi/java-spring-projects/README.md

       		Stream<String> fromList = list.stream();
 	- Line 2 shows that it is a simple method call to create a stream from list.
 This is helpful since such conversions are common.

+Creating a Parallel Stream:

+	var list = List.of('a','b','c');
+ 	Stream<String> fromListParallel = list.parallelStream();
+  	- This is a great feature because you can write code that uses concurrency before even learning what a thread is.
+   	- Using parallel streams is like setting up multiple tables of workers who can do the same task.

+Creating Infinite Streams:

+	- We can't create an infinite list though, which makes streams more powerful.
+ 		Stream<Double> random = Stream.generate(Math::random);
+   		Stream<Integer> oddNumbers = Stream.iterate(1, n->n+2);
+     	- Line 1 generates a stream of random numbers.
+How many random numbers?
+Until you kill it.
+      	- Line 2 gives you more control.
+The iterate() method takes a seed or starting value as the first parameter.
+This is the first element that will be part of the stream.
+       	- The other parameter is a lambda expression that is passed the previous value and generates next value.

+ Printing a Stream Reference:

+ 	- If you try to call System.out.print(stream) you wil get something like the following: java.util.stream.ReferencePipeline$3@4517d9a3
+    	- This is different from a Collection where you see the contents.
+     	- What if you wanted just odd numbers less than 100.
+There is an overloaded version of iterate() that helps:
+      		Stream<Integer> oddNumbersUnder100 = Stream.iterate(1, n->n<100, n->n+2);
+	- This method takes three parameters.
+Notice how they are seperated by commas, just like in all other methods.

+Reviewing Stream Collection Methods:

+ 	- Stream.empty()
+  		Creates a Finite Stream with zero elements
+  	- Stream.of(varargs)
+   		Creates a Finite Stream with elements listed coll.stream():
+    		Creates a Finite Stream from collection
+    	coll.parallelStream():
+     		Creates a Finite Strea from collection where stream can run in parallel Stream.generate(supplier):
+      		Creates an Infinite stream by calling Suppler for each element upon request Stream.iterate(seed, unaryOperator):
+       		Creates an Infinte stream by using seed for first element and then calling UnaryOperator for each subsequent element upon request
+       	Stream.iterate(seed, predicate, unaryOperator):
+		Creates Finite/Infinte stream by using seed for first element and then calling UnaryIperator for each subsequent element upon request.
+Stops if predicate returns false.